Stephen-RA-King/pydough/README.md

 # Cookiecutter Python Development template

-_**A general purpose development template for the creation of a Python application, library or package**_
+_**A general purpose development template for the creation of a Python module, package or library.**_

 ![](https://github.com/Stephen-RA-King/cc_template/raw/main/header.png)